iKreation/prototype/README.md

 Requirements
 =========
 - Implement Test Driven Development
-- Atleast backend code should be tested ( UnitTest ), there are libraries that easy this
+- Atleast backend code should be tested ( UnitTest ), there are libraries that ease this

 Issues
 =========